mstksg/inCode/copy/entries/advent-gol.md

 computing a neighbor of `0,1,1,1,3,5,5,6`,  we can imagine that the very first `1` moves to be a `2`, resulting in `0,2,1,1,3,5,5,6`.
 However, we're now in un-normalized territory...we have to re-sort it to turn it into `0,1,1,2,3,5,5,6`.
-It's just not something we can directly manipulate with simple rules and still stay in the valid state space without complicated restrictions or rules.
+This encoding isn't something we can directly manipulate in a nice way.

-If you stare at many different sample points, you might start to build an internal model in your head...these points are really all just consecutive runs of 1s, 2s, 3s, etc., at different lengths.
-What if we encoded each higher-dimensional coordinate as "number of each position seen?"
+Because of how everything is always non-decreasing, what if we encoded each higher-dimensional coordinate as "number of each position seen?"
 For example, we can encode `0,1,1,1,3,5,5,6` as `1-3-0-1-0-2-1`: the first slot represents how many 0s we have the second how many 1s, the next how many 2s, the next how many 3s, etc. We can encode `0,0,3,4,4,4,6,6` as `2-0-0-1-3-0-2` and `1,1,2,3,3,4,5,5` as `0-2-1-2-1-2-0`.
 The *sum* of the components gives you the total number of higher dimensions (ie, 10D vectors sum to 8)

 And now, a "valid transition" becomes easy to enforce: it's an amount "flowing" from one of those bins to another.
 For example, turning a `1` into a `2` in `1-3-0-1-0-2-1` turns it into `1-2-1-1-0-2-1`.
 We took one of the three 1s and turned them into a single 2.
-In this method, we don't have to do any normalization because this "flowing" operation automatically preserves the sum-to-a-fixed-number invariant!

-That's it, really!
-We can walk bin-to-bin, assembling a new vector from the old ones, by looking at the different possible bin-to-bin flows step-by-step!
+This "flowing" operation automatically gives us a valid number without any renormalizing necessary!
+This gives us an algorithm to compute neighbors: we can walk bin-to-bin, "flowing" components from our origin vector to our new vector.

+This was our goal!
+A way to compute neighbors without requiring renormalization.
+We no longer have to try all $3^d-1$ (exponential) candidates and re-normalize: we can now only iterate through the ones we care about.

-Now, the tricky math is the with multiplicities.
+However, the tricky math is the with multiplicities.
 Interestingly enough, in this case the *reverse* direction is actually easier to conceptualize than the forward direction.
-Good for us, because it's the reverse direction we actually need.
+Good for us, though, because it's the reverse direction we actually need!

-Let's say that we start at `0-2-1-3` (`1,1,2,3,3,3`) and we want it to "flow" to, say, `0-0-5-0` (`2,2,2,2,2`): dump all our bins into 2.
+If we start at `0-2-1-3` (`1,1,2,3,3,3`) and "flow" to, say, `0-0-5-0` (`2,2,2,2,2`) and dump all our bins into 2.
 How many ways could this flow happen?
-Well, we end up with 5 points in the slot, which could have been picked $5!$ ways.
-We came to it via three sources `2+1+3` (two from the left, one from here, three from the right), so for our final multiplicity we have to quotient by the $2!$ ways the $1 \rightarrow 2$ flow could have happened, the $1!$ way the $2 \rightarrow 2$ flow could have happened, and the
-$3!$ ways the $3 \rightarrow 2$ flow could have happened (aka, the [multinomial coefficient][] $5 \choose {2,1,3} $).
+The answer happens to be the [multinomial coefficient][] $5 \choose {2,1,3}$ (or $5! / (2!
+1!
+3!)$): there are $5!$ ways to end up with 5 in the bin, but that `5` came from contributions of `2+1+3` from either side, and so we divide by the ways we could pick from those contributing bins (2!, 1!, and 3!).

 [multinomial coefficient]: https://en.wikipedia.org/wiki/Multinomial_theorem

-One final note: we have to treat transitions from 0 to 1 slightly differently, because some of them could have been transitions from 0 to -1.
-For example, if we had `2-0-0-0` into `0-2-0-0`, you could have had two 0s both turn into 1s, or you could have had one 0 turn into a 1 and one turn into a -1 (which get reflected as 0 to 1 once you normalize), or you could have had both 0s turn into -1s.
-All in the end this factors to a multiplication of $2^n$ (the sum of the nth row in the pascal triangle), $n$ being the number of 0-to-1 transitions, at the end.

-Because of the special care taken for 0 to 1 transitions, it's more convenient to fill in bin-by-bins "backwards", from the 6 slot to the 5 slot to the 4 slot, etc., because your options at the 0 component are already pre-determined for you by the choices you have already made.
+One final note: we have to treat multiplicities for transitions from 0 to 1 slightly differently, because they can arise either a 0 to 1 transition or a 0 to -1 transition.
+This comes out to a multiplication of $2^n$ at the end (n being the number of 0-to-1 flow).
+Because of this special care, it's actually more convenient to fill in bin-by-bin "backwards", from the 6 slot to the 5 slot to the 4 slot, etc., because your options at the 0 component are already pre-determined for you by the choices you have already made.
 It keeps the tree a more manageable shape.

 Alright, enough words, let's look at this in action!
 Here is a *tree* describing all the ways you can flow from bin to bin!
 As an example, let's